teamon/teamon.github.io/_posts/2016-12-26-measuring-visualizing-genstage-flow-with-gnuplot.md

 ## That's it

-I think the most advantage of using tools like gnuplot instead of Excel/Google Docs is the mentioned automation.
+I think the biggest advantage of using tools like gnuplot instead of Excel/Google Docs is the mentioned automation.
-Most modern image browsers can automatically reload file when changed, so you can see the data plotted almost instantly.
+Most modern image browsers can automatically reload a file when it's changed, so you can see the data plotted almost instantly.
 And as a bonus, you get `.png` files ready for Twitter/Blog post ;)